 The focus is very much on the maintenance of wellness.

 It is expected that over the next 50 years, with modern anti-ageing interventions, the human lifespan can be considerably extended.
-The primary focus in anti-ageing medicine is not so much on extending life, however, but more on improving the quality of life that people experience in their old age.
+The primary focus in anti-ageing medicine is however not so much on extending life, but more on improving the quality of life that people experience in middle and old age.
 The emphasis is on good diet, exercise, nutritional supplementation and the correction of hormone deficiencies.

 Regular exercise, both aerobic exercise and strength training, is essential for the optimal function of the human body.
 Research studies demonstrate many benefits from maintaining an exercise regime as we get older.

 There are many theories about why ageing occurs.
 One of the most popular theories relates to hormone levels in the body.
 Most hormone levels decline with age, and many researchers consider that ageing occurs partly as a result of these declining hormone levels.
 When all our hormones are at optimal levels, our bodies are healthy, resilient, flexible and strong.
-Correction of deficiencies of hormones such estrogen, progesterone, testosterone, cortisol, DHEA, melatonin, thyroid hormone, and growth hormone is one of the most important aspects of anti-ageing medicine.
+Correction of deficiencies of hormones such oestrogen, progesterone, testosterone, cortisol, DHEA, melatonin, thyroid hormone and, occasionally, growth hormone is one of the most important aspects of anti-ageing medicine.
 Hormone levels can be measured in samples of blood, saliva or urine.

 In anti-ageing medicine hormone replacement is generally with bio-identical (natural) hormones, which are hormones identical to those produced in the body.

 Supplementation with a range of nutrients such as vitamins, mineral and trace elements is important in anti-ageing medicine as it is difficult to get adequate nutrients in a modern diet.
-Supplements often recommended by anti-ageing doctors include fish oil, indole-3 carbinol, acetyl-l carnitine, resveratrol and anti-oxidants.
+Supplements often recommended by anti-ageing doctors include fish oil, indole-3 carbinol, acetyl-l carnitine, resveratrol and co-enzyme Q10.